New York University Stern School of Business: Stern's donation

-In 1988, a $30 million gift from the school's alumnus Leonard N. Stern (B.S., 1957; M.B.A., 1959) allowed the school to consolidate its graduate and undergraduate facilities at NYU's Washington Square campus.
+In 1988, a $30 million gift from the school's alumnus Leonard N. Stern (BS 1957; MBA 1959) allowed the school to consolidate its graduate and undergraduate facilities at NYU's Washington Square campus.
 The school was renamed Leonard N. Stern School of Business.
 In 1992, Stern's new $68 million state-of-the-art facility, now known as Kaufman Management Center, was inaugurated.

-In 1998, a $10 million gift from Henry Kaufman (PhD 1958) supported a major expansion and upgrading of Stern's facilities.
-The new and renovated space is used almost exclusively to improve the quality of student life.
-Prominent investment banker and Home Depot investor Kenneth Langone (MBA 1960) donated $10 million to Stern in 1999.
+In 1998, a $10 million gift from Henry Kaufman (PhD 1958) supported an expansion and upgrading of Stern's facilities.
+Investment banker and Home Depot investor Kenneth Langone (MBA 1960) donated $10 million to Stern in 1999.
 The Langone MBA for Working Professionals was renamed in his honor.
-Celebrating its 100th birthday in the year 2000, Stern launched a $100 million centennial campaign, the school's most ambitious fundraising effort to date.
-The campaign doubled the school's endowment, the number of named professorships, and the level of student financial aid.
+Celebrating its 100th birthday in the year 2000, Stern launched a $100 million centennial campaign.

 Peter Blair Henry became dean of the school in January 2010.
 In 2010, the 84500 sqft renovation of the three Stern School of Business buildings, known as the Stern Concourse Project, was completed.
 This project was fully funded by donors, alumni and corporate partners.

 NYU Stern Westchester offers its Langone MBA for Working Professionals in Purchase, New York, at SUNY Purchase.

 Academics

 As of October 2022, 2,865 students were enrolled in Stern's undergraduate program and 2,735 were enrolled in its Master of Business Administration (MBA) program.
 There are 455 faculty, which includes tenured, tenure-track, clinical, visiting and adjunct faculty.
-Stern offers a broad spectrum of academic programs at the graduate and undergraduate levels.
+Stern offers a spectrum of academic programs at the graduate and undergraduate levels.
 The school is located on West 4th Street, occupying Shimkin and Tisch Halls and the Kaufman Management Center, on NYU's Washington Square campus.
-Stern offers academic majors in Marketing, Finance, Information Systems, Actuarial Science, Economic Policy, Economic Theory, Entertainment Media & Technology, Accounting (CPA and General) and others, as well as co-majors in International Business, Financial Systems, Sustainable Business, and a certificate program in Entertainment, Media and Technology.
-Stern also offers an Executive MBA program for experienced professionals and executives, a 22-month-long degree program which includes two global study tours as a part of the curriculum.
-The average age of executive MBA degree candidates is 27, and 45% of the students have at least one advanced degree in other areas.

-Students who attend the Stern School of Business are often called "Sternies."
+Students who attend the Stern School of Business are often called "Sternies".

-Stern offers its own study abroad program, IBEX (International Business Exchange Program).
+Stern offers a study abroad program, IBEX (International Business Exchange Program).
 This program lasts one semester at many business schools around the world.
 Stern currently has multiple partner schools for this program in Singapore, Australia, China, Denmark, England, France, Hong Kong SAR, Italy, South Korea, Mexico, The Netherlands, Spain and Thailand.